 Any type of spinal disc damage is severe and in need of attention.
 Even the most minor disc damage, such as degenerated disc or disc bulge, should not be ignored.
 A prolapsed disc is a progression of a bulging and degenerated disc, which can cause debilitating pain and radicular symptoms.
 Pain, numbness, tingling, or burning sensations in the arms or legs are radicular symptoms resulting from a slipped disc that causes nerve irritation or compression.

 What Happens If You Ignore A Disc Prolapse?

-Neglect of a prolapsed can lead to severe and large slipped discs.
+Neglect of prolapse can lead to severe and large slipped discs.
 Disc prolapses are unique as they are the only type of slipped disc classified as contained or non-contained slipped discs.
 A contained slip disk is one where the nucleus pulposus maintains its normal position in the center of the disc.
-Contained slip disk classifications are revered for bugles and protrusions.
+Contained slip disk classifications are revered for bulges and protrusions.
 However, there are instances where a prolapsed disc is also classified as a contained slip disk in early presentation or stages.
-However, late-stage prolapsed discs are non-contained, and as such, disc prolapse can pose more significant dangers than a bulge or prolapsed disc.
+However, late-stage prolapsed discs are non-contained; disc prolapse can pose more significant dangers than bulges or prolapsed discs.